Klalena/data_stories_of_alena.github.io/_posts/2020-10-02-Trends-of-Malaria-Cases-Worldwide.md

 ## 4️⃣ Sharp Decrease in Average Number of Deaths From Malaria for Children Under 5

 As mentioned earlier, children under 5 years old are the most vulnerable group to contract malaria and die from it.
-However, as can be seen from the graph below, there was a promising reduction in the number of deaths since 2003.
+However, as can be seen from the graph below, there was a promising reduction in the average number of deaths for children under 5 since 2003.

 <iframe width="770" height="500" frameborder="0" scrolling="no" src="//plotly.com/~alena3/1.embed"></iframe>